duo-labs/mysslstrip/README.md

 Yes!
 Encrypt all the things.
 Allowing opportunistic degradation of encryption is pretty poor practice.

+The vulnerability affects MySQL 5.7.2 and earlier versions, along with MySQL Connector versions 6.1.2 and earlier, all versions of Percona Server and all versions of MariaDB.

 **Patch?**

 It's been fixed in [MySQL 5.7.3](http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-3.html) ... but the security